openkfw/TruBudget/docs/operation-administration/installation/create-new-network/bare-metal.md

 npm start > startup.log 2>&1 &
 ```

-Since you are trying to connect to an already existing Blockchain network the node has to be approved by a master node.
+Since you are trying to connect to an already existing Blockchain network the node has to be approved by an alpha node.
 Before the approval, the `startup.log` should look similar to:

 ```bash